xdai02/CSTL/docs/en/cstl/string_t.md

     - An array of strings ends with `NULL`.
 - Note
     - The returned array ends with `NULL`.
-    - The returned array must be freed by the caller.
+    - Caller MUST free the returned array.

 - Usage